BetaAndBit/ComicBooks/en/eng_transcript.md

 # Page 2

-Suddenly, a big dog run next to Bit.
+Suddenly, a big dog runs next to Bit.

 I wonder how much this giant weighs?

-You may weigh it on a scale.
+You could weigh it on a scale.

 But how?
 I can't even lift him.
 And I don't have any scale.

-You may weigh it as it is done with the trees.
+You could weigh it as it is done with the trees.

 # Page 3